matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Gate api routes behind auth
 - ✅ Ensure frontend components that require auth only display to logged in users

-### Phase 16: Minor Cosmetic Changes in Response to Feedback (IN PROGRESS)
+### Phase 16: Minor Cosmetic Changes in Response to Feedback (COMPLETED)
-- For status counts, no status should be unknown, not neutral
+- ✅ For status counts, no status should be unknown, not neutral
-- Parameterize site name/title.
+- ✅ Parameterize site name/title.
 Perhaps make it group specific instead of deployment specific

+### Phase 17: Add in UI means of adding Chicago/IL data and add Github Link + bug report form (IN PROGRESS)
+- Add an in UI means of adding Chicago/IL data for users with the permissions
 - Add something linking to the Github + a bug report button/form

-### Phase 17: Add in UI means of adding Chicago/IL data (PLANNED)
-- Add an in UI means of adding Chicago/IL data for users with the permissions

 ### Phase 18: Better Bulk Data Management/Import (PLANNED)
 - Investigate exporting/import project data